Search this website for information about collecting stocks and bonds.

 Highly-rare items appear for sale very infrequently and usually only in live auctions.
 Prices realized from those auctions may not represent widespread demand so much as the ability of auction houses to promote sales.
 For instance, one auction house might outsell another equally-qualified organization simply because its mailing list contains more names.
 Similarly, a house that delivers its catalogs three weeks in advance of sales usually outsells one with a shorter lead times.
 The number of variables that affect prices of rarities is very large.

 After much thought, I decided it would not be realistic to measure highly common items either.
-Oftentimes, dealers can sell super-common items only by dropping prices to wholesale levels and lower.
+Oftentimes, dealers can sell super-common items only by dropping prices to wholesale levels or lower.
 It is entirely possible that some dealers could give away common items and net a profit merely by freeing up valuable storage space.
 The potential pitfalls of measuring common certificates seemed fraught with as many problems as rarities.

 What certificates should go into the "market basket"?
 I set out to find a collection of certificates that: